-Calculate the total mark up on an item, or the desired markup of an item.
+Calculate the total markup on an item, or the desired markup of an item.
 Enter the cost, revenue, and profit to calculate markup.

-markup = 100 * profit / cost
+Markup = 100 * p/c

+Multiplying the profit divided by the cost represents the markup as a percentage, however, it can be displayed as a decimal as well.
 Markup is not the same as margin.
 Margin is a representation of the revenue to cost, so it will be slightly different than markup.

 How to calculate Markup

 The first step in calculating the markup on an item is determining the cost of goods sold, or more simply just the costs.
-As an example lets assume our product has a cost of $200.00.
+As an example, let’s assume our product has a cost of $200.00.

-Finally, we need to plug both the profit and cost into either the calculator above, or the formula.
+Finally, we need to plug both the profit and cost into either the calculator above or the formula.
 This gives us a markup of 150%.

 For more finance related calculators, click here.